andreisavu/chess-jepa/README.md

 Learn an internal representation of winning trajectories in the world of chess (up to N steps).
 The input of the encoder is the current board configuration (a variation of FEN), a goal token and up to N moves into the future.
 The training process will progresively mask intermediate moves related to the goal and minimize the delta in latent space with the help of a predictor that has knowledge of what was masked (token position).

+On top of the encoder trained using the JEPA setup, I intend to then train an autoregressive decoder to actually play the game.

 While somewhat specialized to chess, for practical reasons, the technique is very generic in nature and can be scaled to other domains.

 ## Hardware Setup